Israeli - Arab-Palestine war; Religious or ethnically motivated? who is the rightful inhabitant of the region?

 According to the Jews, the Hebrew Bible contains narratives of ancient Israelites living in the region known as Canaan, which later became the Kingdoms of Israel and Judah, established by King David and his descendants around 1000 B.C.
 This serves as the foundation of their claim.

-Over the centuries, the region was conquered and ruled by various empires including the Babylonians, Persians, Romans, and Ottoman Turks, leading to the displacement of Jews across different parts of the world.
-Jews claim to have returned to the land given to their ancestors by God (YHWH).
+Over centuries, the region was conquered and ruled by various empires including the Babylonians, Persians, Romans, and Ottoman Turks, leading to the displacement of Jews across different parts of the world.

 The UN Partition and the Establishment of Israel

-After the League of Nations collapsed and the United Nations was formed in 1945, the UN proposed a partition plan to divide Palestine into two parts: an independent Jewish state and an independent Arab state, with Jerusalem designated as an international territory, neither under Jewish nor Palestinian Arab control.
+- An independent Arab state, with Jerusalem designated as an international territory, neither under Jewish nor Palestinian Arab control.

-Most Jewish leaders accepted the plan, but many Palestinian Arabs, who had been resisting both British rule and growing Jewish influence, strongly opposed it.
 Some Arab leaders, claiming to represent the majority population, demanded control over more territory.
 This led to the formation of volunteer armies by Palestinians to resist what they saw as the illegal Israeli occupation of Palestine.

 In 1948, Britain withdrew from Palestine, and Israel declared itself an independent state, expressing willingness to comply with the UN Partition Plan.
-However, neighboring Arab countries, Jordan, Iraq, Syria, Egypt, and Lebanon, launched military attacks to prevent the establishment of a Jewish state.

 The 1948 Arab-Israeli War ended in July 1949, with Israel gaining control of more than two-thirds of the territory.
-Jordan took control of the West Bank, and Egypt took control of the Gaza Strip.

 Formation of the PLO and the Six-Day War

 In 1964, the Palestine Liberation Organization (PLO) was formed with the goal of establishing an independent Palestinian Arab state, claiming the land was illegally occupied by Israel.
-Yasser Arafat became the chairman of the PLO in 1969 and served until his death in 2004.

 During his leadership, Arafat reached an agreement with Israel in the 1993 Oslo Accords, where the PLO recognized Israel’s right to exist in exchange for Israel’s recognition of the PLO as the legitimate representative of the Palestinian people.